cameronbracken/pgfSweave/README.md

 ##ABOUT

-pgfSweave provides a number of improvements to the improve speed and quality of the Sweave output including: (1) capabilities for 'caching' graphics generated with Sweave on top of the caching mechanisms provided by cacheSweave, (2) an interface to the tikzDevice package which provides graphics with consistent font style, sizing
+pgfSweave provides a number of improvements to the improve speed and quality of Sweave output including: (1) capabilities for 'caching' graphics generated with Sweave on top of the caching mechanisms provided by cacheSweave, (2) an interface to the tikzDevice package which provides graphics with consistent font style, sizing